Skip to main content

 3 mentions Positive Neutral Negative

-• “Played until the final level and I annoyingly could not finish it as a problem that plagues the entire game is its broken quest system that's extremely buggy and won't work even after closing and opening the game again.”
+• “Played until the final level and annoyingly could not finish it due to a broken quest system that's extremely buggy and won't work even after restarting the game.”

 2 mentions Positive Neutral Negative